dw5/ffenmass/README.md

 Also **ffenmass ignores file extensions**, you will need to **specify container using ffmpeg's `-f` argument**.

-The result is ffenmass will **encode all media files detected under the input directory** with the provided ffmpeg arguments and output them with the **same folder structure and filenames** in the **output directory**.
+The result is, ffenmass will **encode all media files detected under the input directory** with the provided ffmpeg arguments and output them with the **same folder structure and filenames** in the **output directory**.

 <br>